GitHubDragonFly/HTML_CSS_JS/README.md

  - Camera "Id" feature is experimental and was not tested against multiple cameras.
  - Camera "Record" feature is experimental, so modify and use the best you can:
    - It depends on the browser supporting ".webm" media format
-   - The "Save" link should turn green to offer to "download" and save the recorded video (no actual downloading is done)
+   - The "Save" link should turn green to offer to "download" and save the recorded video (no actual downloading from any external website is done, this is all on your computer)
-   - Set to restart the video/audio stream after the recording is stopped
  - Adding more information to inline frame (iFrame) - you can get instructions for obtaining info about your browser and your public IP by visiting [WhatIsMyBrowser](https://www.whatismybrowser.com/developers/tools/iframe) developers page.
  - "3D Cube 1" drawing code might eventually need some corrections.
 Currently, the transparency allows it to be seen as correct but if you go about changing the "fill" and "stroke" values to more solid, 0.1 changed to 1.0, then you might see somewhat incorrect transitions.
 This is even more obvious if painting each side of the cube with a different color.